rticommunity/rticonnextdds-connector-go/README.md

 may be implemented in the future.

 ### Support
-*Connector* is an experimental RTI product.
+*Go Connector* is an experimental RTI product for rapid prototyping and development.
 If you have questions, please use the [RTI Community Forum](https://community.rti.com/forums/technical-questions).
 If you would like to report a bug or have a feature request, please create an [issue](https://github.com/rticommunity/rticonnextdds-connector-go/issues).

 ### Documentation
 The best way to get started with *Connector* is to look at the